ironhack-labs/data-labs/module-3/lab-intro-to-sklearn/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Feature Extraction and Introduction to Supervised Learning
+# Lab | Introduction to Scikit-Learn

 ## Introduction

-As data analysts or data scientists, we find that we don't always get the data we need, but the data that we deserve.
-Many times it is up to us to extract meaningful information from our data.
-It could be done by transforming the data using derived columns, grouping the data and using aggregated information, or cleaning and reformatting the data.
-We will explore these techniques in this lab.
+In this lab, we will begin to explore the scikit-learn library in the context of supervised learning.

 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
-By the end of this lab, you will have learned how to prepare a dataset for most scikit-learn algorithms.
+By the end of this lab, you will have learned about the scikit-learn library and about different aspects of linear regression.

 ## Deliverables